 Emotions don’t go along with trading very great.
 Trading requires rational thinking and emotions really can influence your trading negatively.
 It is very hard to put your emotions aside as you are risking your hard-earned money and there will automatically be an emotional connection to it.
 But it is so important to control your emotions and avoid getting greedy or scared of losses.
 If you ever find yourself in the situation where you are changing your trading plan mid-trade or you are wishing/praying that the price will move in your direction, you are letting emotions influence your trading.
 Try to look at trading as a game and your money as figures on a screen.
 This may sound crazy, but it is important to avoid emotions during trading.

 Smaller position sizing and less risk do also help against emotions while trading.
 Generally, a well-thought-out trading plan can keep emotions in check.

 You can find some tips to trade more mechanically in THIS ARTICLE.

 10. Not Tracking/Analyzing Trades in a Trading Journal

 Every trader should keep a trading diary.
-Keeping a trading journal has tons of benefits.
+Keeping a trading journal has lots of benefits.
 It allows you to learn from your mistakes and that is paramount for successful trading.
 Always track all trades and go back to analyze them.
 You can learn what you did right from the winning ones and learn what you did wrong from the losing trades.
 This is one of the best ways to become a better trader and to improve your trading strategy.
-I don’t want to go too far in detail with this in this article as I just recently wrote an article about how to keep one and the benefits of keeping a trading journal.
-You can read it, HERE.
+If you want to learn about an easy way to keep a trading journal, check out my Excel trading journal template.